Mihirakula: Xuanzang

 The cruel deeds and the news of destruction by Mihirakula spread to other Indian kingdoms.
 The king of Magadha announced a war against him.
 Mihirakula proceeded to invade eastern kingdoms including Magadha.
 He was defeated and captured by the Gupta king Narasimhagupta Baladitya.
 The Magadha king tried him and declared the right punishment for Mihirakula to be execution.
 However, Baladitya's mother intervened and argued against capital punishment.

 Mihirakula's life was thus spared.
-Meanwhile, during Mihirakula stay in prison, his associate had already completed a coup and taken power in Sagala.
-After his release from Magadha, Mihirahula arrived in the kingdom of Kashmira, where the local king gave him a territory to govern.
-Mihirakula then usurped power over Kashmira.
-He assassinated the king of Kashmira, and thereafter annexed Gandhara after a surprise assassination of its king and a slaughter of all its ministers.
+Meanwhile, during Mihirakula's stay in prison, his associate had already completed a coup and taken power in Sagala.
+After his release from Magadha, Mihirahula arrived in the kingdom of Kashmir, where the local king gave him a territory to govern.
+Mihirakula then usurped power over Kashmir.
+He assassinated the king of Kashmir, and thereafter annexed Gandhara after a surprise assassination of its king and a slaughter of all its ministers.
 He looted the country and carried the spoils to his capital.
 He killed more people and also demolished 1600 stupas and monasteries, states Xuanzang.
 Mihirakula's campaign of destruction and his attempt to regain his Bactria-encompassing empire came to an end after the central Indian king Yashodharman defeated him.
 According to Xuanzang, Mihirakula died a sudden death.
 After his death, the Buddhist scholars in this land declared that "he will fall in the deepest hell of incessant suffering and rotate [in the wheel of rebirth] without end" (Li Rongxi translation).

-According to Xuanzang's travelogue, despite Mihirakula destructive campaign during his rule, thousands of monasteries of different Buddhist schools – both Hinayana and Mahayana, as well as monks and scholars were thriving in northwestern regions of the subcontinent when he visited (629–645 CE), including the countries of Udyana, Balura, Taksasila, Gandhara, Kashmira and Rajapura.
-He studied for months in several of these places, and two years in a Kashmira monastery.
+According to Xuanzang's travelogue, despite Mihirakula's destructive campaign during his rule, thousands of monasteries of different Buddhist schools – both Hinayana and Mahayana, as well as monks and scholars were thriving in northwestern regions of the Indian subcontinent when he visited (629–645 CE), including the countries of Udyana, Balura, Taksasila, Gandhara, Kashmir and Rajapura.
+He studied for months in several of these places, and two years in a Kashmir monastery.
 Even in the 6th-century capital Sagala of Mihirakula, Xuanzang's 7th-century travelogue states that there is a monastery with more than hundred monks studying Hinayana Buddhism, along with a 200 feet high stupa next to it (compare Guanyin of Mount Xiqiao).
 Around the capital, to its northwest and northeast, he describes some ruins as well as several other major ancient stupas from Ashoka's era, all over 200 feet.

 As per archeological findings, the Greco-Buddhist art disappeared after this period.
 The period followed a revival of Hinduism and the numerous Shahi dynasties of this region did not patronize Buddhism.